marcelpatrick/Menus/README.md

 - in Unreal Engine
   - Create a folder for Menues, include an image for the pressed and unpressed buttons
   - Create a WidgetBlueprint: Right click > UI > WidgetBlueprint
-    - Add a button, resize and ancor
+    - Add a button, resize and ancor, change the collors for when normal, hovered and pressed
+  - On project settings > maps and modes: replace game mode base to my BP_MenuButtonsGameModeBase and my player controller with my BP_MenuButtonsPlayerController.
+  - In BP_MenuButtonsGameModeBase select the Menu Widget in My Widget component

+## Buttons functionality
+- In my MenuWidget on buttons event, select OnClick event
+  - In the OnClick Event graph
+    -